-There was in the corridor a cute towheaded kid, twelve or thirteen - in fact, thirteen, but small for his age - who was putting things in his locker.
+In the corridor, there was a cute, towheaded kid, twelve or thirteen-thirteen, in fact, but small for his age-who was putting things into his locker.
 He had bright blue eyes and tousled blond, almost white hair.
 When he smiled, his smile was infectious.

-- Did you notice that kid, Jeff?
-Buck asked pointing his finger at the towhead. - No, what about him? - That's Billie Farrar.
+"Did you notice that kid, Jeff?"
+Buck asked, pointing his finger at the towhead.
+"No, what about him?"
+"That's Billie Farrar.
 Girls love him.
-Look.
+Just watch."

-It was clear that many girls devoured with their eyes the young boy: all the girls who passed near Billie would have a good look at him, who apparently did not even notice them.
+It was clear that many girls devoured the young boy with their eyes: all the girls who passed near Billie would get a good look at him, though he apparently didn't even notice them.

-Buck and his companions observed a blushing girl with a tartan skirt, who, passing, almost brushed against Billie:

-- Hi, Billie, she said suavely, while displaying her most charming smile.

-Billie sighed, lifted his eyes to heaven, without turning, and went on re-ordering his locker.
-He just said, in a studiedly bored tone:
+Buck and his companions observed a blushing girl in a tartan skirt who, passing by, almost brushed against Billie: "Hi, Billie," she said suavely, displaying her most charming smile.
+Billie sighed, lifted his eyes to heaven without turning, and went on reordering his locker.
+He just said, in a studiedly bored tone: "Hi, Sharon."

-- Hi, Sharon.

 Sharon left him.

-- I think that kid is gay, Stuart said. - Gay?
+"I think that kid is gay," Stuart said.
+"Gay?"
 Buck retorted.
-Maybe I know nothing about summing fractions, but I understand this sort of things.
-Believe me, that kid is all but gay. - So what?
-Stuart asked, not very interested.
+"Maybe I know nothing about summing fractions, but I understand this sort of thing.
+Believe me, that kid is anything but gay."
+"So what?" asked Stuart, not very interested.

-Buck looked at him with a knowing expression:

-- We must put a stop to that, or give him two years he will be the most popular kid in the school.
-A real killer. - Why do you care?
-In two-three years time, you will no longer be in this school. - Possibly, but New Ansedonia might not be large enough for the two of us. - What's so special about him?
-Asked Jeff, whose face was dramatically losing the battle with acne, thus leaving him with almost insoluble problems in finding a date with girls in the NAH. - Who knows?
+Buck looked at him with a knowing expression: "We must put a stop to that, or-give him two years-he will be the most popular kid in the school.
+A real killer."
+"Why do you care?
+In two or three years, you won't be in this school anymore."
+"Possibly, but New Ansedonia might not be large enough for the two of us."
+"What's so special about him?" asked Jeff, whose face was dramatically losing the battle with acne, leaving him with almost insoluble problems in finding a date with girls at NAH.
+"Who knows?
 Ask the girls!
-Chemistry, they say.
+Chemistry, they say."

 Buck looked around with some attention.

-- You know what?
-Now that there are so many students and no teachers about is an excellent time to act.
-Fast.
+"You know what?
+Now that there are so many students and no teachers around, it's an excellent time to act.
+Fast."

-At that moment, Billie was animatedly talking about some matter of capital interest, at the center of a group of companions, all boys, all small, all seemingly as harmless as little white mice (but harmless they were not).
+At that moment, Billie was animatedly talking about some matter of vital interest, at the center of a group of companions, all boys, all small, all seemingly as harmless as little white mice (but harmless they were not).

-Buck called him from afar:

-- Hey, Billie, when are we going to buy you your first training bra?
+Buck called him from afar: "Hey, Billie, when are we going to buy you your first training bra?"

-Billie blushed violently and was terrified, which was a sight Buck enjoyed immensely seeing.
-Knowing Buck by fame, Billie tried to pretend not to hear.
-However, frantically searching his brain, he could not understand why Buck should pick on him, as everybody knew that Buck was interested only in girls, and Billie knew that he had a clear conscience about girls, as he could not stand even one of them.
+Billie blushed violently and was terrified, which was a sight Buck immensely enjoyed.
+Knowing Buck by reputation, Billie tried to pretend not to hear.
+However, frantically searching his brain, he couldn't understand why Buck would pick on him, as everybody knew that Buck was interested only in girls, and Billie knew that he had a clear conscience about girls, as he couldn't stand even one of them.

-Buck approached with a determined step:

-- Hey, Billie, William or Wilhelmina, tell us, are you a boy or a girl?
-From the way you spell your name, one could hardly say.
-Maybe we should submit you to a check as soon as possible, once for all.

-Billie understood the trend, and his eyes widened with fear, but, before he could escape, Buck, with the help of Jeff, had already grabbed him, had lifted and propped him against his left shoulder, pinning him there with the left arm around his tiny waist.
+Buck approached with a determined step: "Hey, Billie, William or Wilhelmina, tell us, are you a boy or a girl?
+From the way you spell your name, one could hardly tell...
+Maybe we should submit you to a check as soon as possible, once and for all."
+Billie understood the implication, and his eyes widened with fear, but before he could escape, Buck, with the help of Jeff, had already grabbed him, lifted him, and propped him against his left shoulder, pinning him there with his left arm around his tiny waist

-In vain, Billie pleaded and cried:

-- Buck!
-Please leave me alone ...
-What do you want from me?
+In vain, Billie pleaded and cried: "Buck!
+Please leave me alone...
+What do you want from me?"